jszerlag/RocketLeague-PPO-Bot/README.md

 ## Overview

 The bot learns to play Rocket League through self-play, receiving rewards for ball control, aerial maneuvers, boost management, and scoring goals.
-Training runs entirely in C++ for maximum performance, simulating hundreds of games in parallel on CPU.
+Training runs entirely in C++ for maximum performance, simulating hundreds of games in parallel on CPU or GPU.

-After approximately 100 million timesteps the bot reliably scores goals, manages boost, and attempts aerial hits.
+After approximately 10 billion timesteps the bot reliably performs at a skill level outperforming approximately 80% of ranked Rocket League players.

 ## Architecture